QI2lab/OPM/README.md

 The tools developed here can be used with **any** stage scanning or galvo scanning skewed light sheet designs, from diSPIM to lattice light sheet to OPM.

 # Important changes (02/22)
 There have been large-scale, breaking changes and bug fixes since publication to the instrument design, control code, and reconstruction code.
-There will be additional refactors in the common weeks to modularize the code for shared functions and streamline acquisition setup in Micro-manager 2.0.
-Ongoing work on fast 3D single-molecule tracking and iterative imaging with fluidics will continue to live in separate branches in this repo for now.

-On the instrument side, we have added galvo scanning, returned to a cylindrical lens instead of DSLM, and swapped out the Triggerscope 3B for an NI DAQ card for more reliable high-speed triggering.
-In all our our experiments, the camera acts as the master clock.
-Laser blanking and galvo movements are synchronized to avoid motion blur due to sCMOS rolling shutters.

-A new parts lists is in-progress.
+The codebase is moving towards Napari GUI control of the instrument and reconstruction.
+The pycro-manager based acquistion approach remains for now.

 # Napari-GUI control with (near) real-time deskewing
 * /napari-control/opm_timelapse_control.py